nxt-insurance/nxt_cop/README.md

 $ bundle exec rubocop
 ```

-You do not need to include rubocop directly in your application's dependencies. nxt_copt will include a specific version of `rubocop` that is shared across all projects.
+You do not need to include rubocop directly in your application's dependencies. nxt_cop will include a specific version of `rubocop` that is shared across all projects.

 It is also possible to override styles or add styles to your application.